lamalab-org/toolminutes/papers/ocx24.md

 ## How HER & CO2RR

-- Catalyst can drive chemical reactions effectively.
+- Catalysts can drive chemical reactions effectively.
-    - Catalyst reduced the activation energy required for a reaction.
+    - Catalysts reduce the activation energy required for a reaction.
-    - Molecules adsorb on catalyst surface and they assist in reactions.
+    - Molecules adsorb on the catalyst surface, and they assist in reactions.

 ![Activation Barrier](./ocx24/activation.png)